 “I have a story that will make you believe in God.
-This powerful statement made early on in the movie Life of Pi, is the one that 93853_galsticks with me the most.
+This powerful statement made early on in the movie Life of Pi, is the one that sticks with me the most.
 The story that will make us believe in God is told by Pi, a middle-aged Indian man, to a writer looking for a good story.

 You have probably heard of Life of Pi by now and many of you will have seen it.
 In the Academy Awards it was awarded best achievement in cinematography.
 It is an amazing feast for the eyes in 3-D. It’s also a film that leaves people thinking about its meaning long after seeing it.
 I had read the book (by Yann Martel) a few years ago and this is one of those few stories that is more powerful in film form.
 It has breathtaking scenes such as a school of dolphins, a whale leaping into the sky and amazing sunsets reflecting into the water.
 The film takes on a magical quality at times while at other times it deals with the savage brutality that can be brought out by people trying to survive in life and death situations.